 5) North past Gapstow Bridge is Wollman Rink, a wonderful place to spend a few hours with the family.
-The rink is open everyday beginning at 10:00am.
-Closing times are varied depending on the day.
-You can check here for schedules, entrance fees and rental skate costs.
-Location: East Side at approximately 63rd Street.
+The rink is open every day beginning at 10:00 am.
+Closing times change depending on the day.
+You can check here for schedules, entrance fees, and rental skate costs.
+Location: East Side at about 63rd Street.
 Enter at 61st Street.

-6) If you go left from the starting point at Fifth Avenue and 59th street, you’ll walk a long a beautiful stretch the pond at the southern end where there are plenty of park benches where you can relax and enjoy the crisp air and beautiful scenery.
+6) If you go left from the starting point at Fifth Avenue and 59th street, you’ll walk along a beautiful stretch of the pond at the southern end where you can relax and enjoy the crisp air and beautiful scenery.
 This shot is looking back towards Fifth Avenue.

 7) At the west end of The Pond, if you look back towards the south at the southwestern end, there’s a lovely view so obscured with the surrounding trees you might forget you’re in the middle of the city.
 Location: Approx: at 59th Street and 6th Avenue.

-8) This rock formation at the southeast end of the Sheep’s Meadow is a great location for pretty colors and selfies.
+8) This rock formation at the southeast end of the Sheep’s Meadow is a great place for pretty colors and selfies.
 Location: Approximately at 67th Street.
 Enter at Fifth Avenue and head west.

 9) Moving northwest into the Sheep’s Meadow and facing west towards Central Park West.
 In the summer on a pretty day, you’ll find half of New York City here playing Frisbee, picnicking and having a good time.
 In the Fall, you’ll still find folks depending on the weather.
 Location: between 66th-69th Streets near the center.
 Enter at West 67th Street and head east.